 A Room With A View

 This movie Won 3 Oscars and made many people go to Florence.
 A love story: Lucy Honeychurch, young Englishwoman, makes her first visit to Florence, Italy in the early 1900’s.
 There, she meets a quiet, eccentric young man.
 They will fall in love with an amazing Tuscany as a background.
 This is what matters, a good story and a great location.
 Good shots and actors.
 One of the most loved films about Italy.
+Discover our exclusive tours in Florence right away.

 The Talented Mr Ripley